 Very often, many or all of the improvements on the property are not required by the Agency.
-This might include such items as a fireplace mantel, your favorite shrubbery, or even an entire house.
+This might include such items as your favorite shrubbery, or storage shed.
 If you wish to keep any improvements, please let the Agency know as soon as possible.